joovnaz/Floomeen/README.md

 In such scenario, when `CustomerOrderFloomeen` (master) change state into `Delivered`, the coordinator is responsible to change state of related customer.
 This involve the implementation of a `CustomerFloomeen` (slave) to manage customer state and a coordinator able to capture `ChangeStatEvents` and execute command on slave Floomeen accordingly.

-Have a look to CoordinatorExample project for a complete implementation.
+Have a look to **CoordinatorExample** project for a complete implementation.

-## More Examples
+## Showroom

-Find more examples on [Github project](https://github.com/joovnaz/Floomeen).
+Find more examples in Shoowroom folder in [Floomeen Github](https://github.com/joovnaz/Floomeen).